rosell-dk/webp-express/README.md

 If you still cannot get it to work, you can instead try *method 2*

+Note: There is no longer any reason to add "&$args" to the line begining with "/wp-content".
+It was there to enable debugging a single image by appending "?debug" to the url.
+I however removed that functionality from `webp-on-demand.php`.

 **Step 2**: *Redirecting directly to existing webp images.*

 Once you got this working, lets improve performance by redirecting directly to existing webp images.
 This step isn't necessary, as the script also does that - but invoking the php script takes more resources that the direct redirect.
 Also, a direct redirect will produce *ETag* response header, which is increases caching performance.

 The rules looks for existing webp files by appending ".webp" to the URL.
-So for this to work, you must configure *WebP Express* to store the converted files like that:
+So for this to work, you must configure *WebP Express* to store the converted files like that.
-1. Set *Destination folder* to *mingled*
-2. Set *File extension* to *Append ".webp"*

-Now, place the following in the `server` context (replacing what you inserted in step 1):
+The following rules works both when WebP Express are configured to store images in the same folder as the originals ("mingled") and when or in a separate folder.
+Nginx will first see if there is a corresponding webp in the separate folder and then if there is a corresponding webp in the same folder and finally fall back to calling the conversion script.

 ```nginx
 # WebP Express rules
 # --------------------